Learn more about staff and faculty at the NM LEND program, meet our instructors, and more!

 Phone: 505-272-8886

-Debra has served as LEND Social Work Faculty since November 2011.
+Debra Sugar has served as LEND Social Work Faculty since November 2011.
 Over the course of her career, she has practiced clinical social work with New Mexican children, adults, families and groups in a wide range of settings, including treatment programs, public schools, private practice, and UNM clinical programs.
 She has mentored social work graduate students and supervised social workers since 2003.
-Debra also serves as Lead Social Worker with the Clinical Services Evaluation Unit at the UNM Center for Development and Disability, where she develops and oversees clinical social work services, provides direct support to families, and provides community trainings throughout the state.
-Debra’s clinical and professional interests include Autism Spectrum Disorder, Family-Centered Practice, and culturally and linguistically informed practice.
+Debra served as Lead Social Worker with the Autism Spectrum Evaluation Clinic at the UNM Center for Development and Disability, where she developed and supervised clinical social work services, provided direct support to families, and provided community trainings throughout the state.
+Debra currently maintains a private therapy practice that specializes in working with children, families and adults impacted by autism and other developmental disabilities.

 Vail Woodard, RN, MSN